 Why It Works: This works because the company structure has used artisans who would typically be able to sell a few bracelets a week and expanded to 650+ artisans who depend on steady income in positive working environments, thanks to the support of Pura Vida Bracelets customers.

 What They Did: doTERRA a therapeutic-grade essential oils company has started the doTERRA Healing Hands Foundation, working to empower people and communities worldwide to make a positive change.

 Why It Works: doTERRA has created a foundation that supports its own personal business mission.
 Consumers who buy doTERRA products can fully understand the depth of this companies dedication to spreading wellness and other collective impacts.

 How can you implement these concepts into your business?

 Most businesses are not on the same level as Nike, Toms, and GoPro but you can still give back in some way that will make your brand unforgettable.

-1. Give a percentage of your products to a charity in which your brand connects with.
+1. Give a percentage of your products to a charity in which your brand connects with or supports.

 2. On a more local level, support local charity events such as 5k’s or other benefits that your brand can sponsor or raise money for.